-The geometrical features concern the shape of the object without taking into account its intensitive values.
-Basic measures are volume and area.
-Volume is actually the number of voxels belonging to the object and can be computed as the sum of 2D areas multiplied by the Z spacing.
-The area of a 3D object corresponds to the number of voxels at its border, however the border can be defined in several ways, for instance allowing diagonal voxels or not, and hence the computation of area may vary from a program to another.
-From this basic measures one can compute the 3D sphericity which is an extension of 2D circularity, and is computed from the ratio of volume over area.
-The sphericity, as well as the circularity, is maximal and equals 1 for a sphere: $S^3 = \frac{36.\Pi \cdot V^2}{A^3}$, with S being the sphericity, V the volume and A the area.
+Geometrical features characterize the size and the shape of the objects without taking into account intensity values.
+Simple measures are volume and area.
+Volume is the number of voxels belonging to the object multiplied by the real volume of 1 voxel.
+This volume can also be computed form 2D slices as the sum of 2D areas multiplied by the Z spacing.
+The area surface of a 3D object may be estimated by the number of voxels at its border.
+However, as it is the case in 2D for perimeter, this estimation is highly sensitive to spatial resolution.
+Furthermore, object border can be defined in several ways, for instance allowing diagonal voxels or not.
+Hence, the computation of area may significantly vary from one program to another.

+From these basic measures one can compute the 3D sphericity which is an extension of 2D circularity, and is computed from the ratio of volume and area.
+The sphericity, as well as the circularity, is maximal and equals 1 for a sphere : $Sph = \frac{36.\Pi V^2}{A^3}$, with Sph being the sphericity, V the volume and A the area (see Fig. 5).

-Other measures like Feret diameter or ellipsoid fitting can not be computed from 2D slices, contrary to volume or area.
+Other measures like Feret diameter or ellipsoid fitting can not be computed from 2D slices, contrary to volume.
 Feret diameter is the longest distance from two contour points of the 3D object.
 In order to have an idea of the global orientation of the object the fitting a 3D ellipsoid can be used.
-Actually the main axes of the 3D shape can be computed as the eigen vectors of the following moments matrix:
+Actually the main axes of the 3D shape can be computed as the eigen vectors of the following moments matrix :

-$$\begin{cases}

-sxx & sxy & sxz \\

-syx & syy & syz \\

-szx & szy & szz
+$$\begin{pmatrix} sxx & sxy & sxz \\ syx & syy & syz \\ szx & szy & szz \end{pmatrix}$$ with : $sxx = \sum (x - cx).(x - cx),$

-\end{cases}$$

-with: